codecarrotlabs/blog.codecarrot.net/_posts/code/javascript/nodejs/2017-09-27-when-how-and-why-use-nodejs-as-your-backend.md

 title: When, How And Why Use Node.js as Your Backend
 date: 2017-09-27 01:29:00
 categories: code
-tags: nodejs backend development money
+tags: nodejs backend development backend coding
 description: Get a full picture of Node.js as a backend and avoid making serious mistakes in development that could cost you money.
 image: http://blog.codecarrot.net/images/pexels-photo.jpg
 ---